Derailed Divorce

 3. Draft a Statement of Proposed Disposition;

-4. Prepare Witness, If Any;
+4. Prepare Witnesses, If Any;

 5. Create an Inventory of Potential Exhibits;